isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

 = 1.5.1 =
 * New: the textdomain for translations has changed to the plugin slug in order to meet WordPress standards.
-You must update your .mo and .po filenames with the new textdomain - easy-digital-downloads-related-downloads_
+You must update your .mo and .po filenames with the new textdomain - easy-digital-downloads-related-downloads_.
+Old .mo and .po language files have been removed.
 * New: moved the settings from the "Downloads -> Misc" tab to "Downoads -> Extenstions" tab.
 * New: added width and height attributes to related images for increased page loading speed.
 * New: singleton class.
-* Maintenance: updated .pot file and translation files.
 * Maintenance: Tested and passed for WP 3.9 compatibility.

 = 1.5 =